Samarthjadhavsj/Real-Estate-Analytics/README.md

 ---

 ### 7. Feature Selection
-**Objective**: Selected the most relevant features for model building to improve performance and reduce complexity.
+Selected the most relevant features for model building to improve performance and reduce complexity.

 **Files Used**:
 - [feature-selection.ipynb](feature-selection.ipynb)